-So we look forward to welcoming visitors back onto our Edinburgh food & drink walking tours.
+We look forward to welcoming visitors onto our Edinburgh food & drink walking tours.

-But our daily tours are a great way of meeting fellow travellers and swapping stories on your time or plans in Scotland.
+But our daily tours are a great way of meeting fellow travellers and swapping stories on your time in Scotland.

 Whichever type of tour you decide to take we look forward to showing you what this great city has to offer.